gerardPlanella/LSPE-EGNN/blogpost.md

-# GeTo-LSPE: Geometry and Topology through Learnable Structural and Positional Encodings
+# ToGePi: Topology and Geometry informed Positional Information

 You can alternately read our [Article version of this blogpost](https://github.com/gerardPlanella/LSPE-EGNN/blob/main/report.pdf).